valeIT/valeIT.github.io/apps/patchnotes/page/checkerNotes.markdown

+## 1.3.1

+- FIX: Minor bug fixes

+## 1.3

+- NEW: WatchOS2 Support!

+[**NOTICE**: This will break compatibility with WatchKit (AKA WatchOS1).
+If you are still on WatchKit refrain from updating until you upgrade to WatchOS2!!]

+- NEW: iOS9 Support!

+## 1.2

+- FIX: Improved Error Handling
+- FIX: Better Layout for Apple Watch under certain conditions
+- FIX: Other Minor Fixes
+- FIX: Fixed a crash under certain network conditions on WatchOS2
+- FIX: Fixed a bug with the layout of the Watch App.
+- FIX: Better error reporting

 ## 1.1.1

 - [Dogechecker][0], [BlackChecker][1] and [LiteChecker][2] (and the bundle including all 3 versions) have been discounted!
 This will be the new price, since [CryptoChecker][3] is now available.